bobsfriend12/w3Resources/src/resources/javascript-simplified.md

 ---
-layout: resource.njk
-css: resource.css
-title: javascript Simplified
+title: Javascript Simplified
-description: This is a course by web dev simplified about javascript's ins and outs
+description: A course by Kyle Cook that teaches you everything you need to know to write good javascript.
-tags:
+tags: courses
-  - course
 ---
+<a href="https://javascriptsimplified.com" target="blank">javascriptsimplified.com</a>

+copy paste from site